Realpolitik

 Conclusion

-Realpolitik remains a central concept in understanding international relations, especially in high-stakes geopolitical situations.
+Realpolitik remains a central concept in understanding International Relations, especially in high-stakes geopolitical situations.
 Its focus on power, pragmatism, and the prioritization of national interest provides a valuable, if occasionally contentious, lens for interpreting state behavior.
 While the approach has demonstrated resilience, evolving global challenges and ethical considerations require nuanced adaptations of Realpolitik principles in contemporary diplomacy.

 References